Shift 5 – From More Programs to More Mission Fields

 Let’s look at what it means to shift from more programs to more mission fields.
 The best way to see the difference between the two is to think about it in terms of how your church operates.

-• We best reach the world with great centralized programs started and maintained by the organized church.
+• Best reach the world with great centralized programs started and maintained by the organized church.

-• We will have the greatest impact by making sure the pastors and professionals decide what is best when it comes to impacting the community.
+• Will have the greatest impact by making sure the pastors and professionals decide what is best when it comes to impacting the community.

-• We must streamline programs to maintain focus which will yield excellence and impact.
+• Must streamline programs to maintain focus which will yield excellence and impact.

-• We best reach the world by equipping great missionaries who start and maintain communities on mission, addressing needs and making disciples in new contexts.
+• Best reach the world by equipping great missionaries who start and maintain communities on mission called by Jesus.
+Also, this is addressing needs and making disciples in new contexts.

-• We will have the greatest impact by allowing the Holy Spirit to lead people to what is best for the community in which He has sent them.
+• Will have the greatest impact by allowing the Holy Spirit to lead people to what is best for the community in which He has sent them.
 This is encouraged and supported with coaching from their church leaders.

-• We must streamline centralized programs to maintain focus, which will yield excellence and impact.
-This creates a discipleship pathway that equips and releases people to live as missionaries in their context where new ministry that we don’t control will emerge.
+• Must streamline centralized programs to maintain focus, which will yield excellence and impact.
+This creates a discipleship pathway that equips and releases people to live as missionaries called by Jesus in their context where new ministry that we don’t control will emerge.

 Key Paradigm Thoughts (from Tampa Underground)